tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ## Default payload
-This is a standard payload with no customization at all.
+This is a payload with only standard parameters and no customization at all.

 ```json
 {